mahesh-panchal/NBIS_project_template/docs/HowToWork.md

 * Summary of work habits
 * How to use the Template repository
 * Making a test data set
+* Adding a new Nextflow process
+* Troubleshooting a Nextflow process

 ## What I use